oapicf/pinterest-sdk/clients/ruby/generated/docs/BoardsApi.md

 opts = {
   bookmark: 'bookmark_example', # String | Cursor used to fetch the next page of items
   page_size: 56, # Integer | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-  creative_types: ['REGULAR'], # Array<String> | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+  creative_types: [PinterestSdkClient::CreativeType::REGULAR], # Array<CreativeType> | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead.
   ad_account_id: 'ad_account_id_example', # String | Unique identifier of an ad account.
   pin_metrics: true # Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.
 }

 begin